-/ in Italy, Food And Wine Tours, Culinary Tours, Trip to Tuscany, Italy culinary tours, cooking in Tuscany, Tuscany vacation, culinary tour tuscany, Tours to Tuscany, Tour to tuscany, vacation in Tuscany, Tuscany wine Tour / by smadar Palace
+/ in cooking in Tuscany, culinary tour tuscany, culinary trip Tuscany, Food Tours, Tuscany Culinary Tour / by smadar Palace

 2 minute read

 Rolling hills dotted with centuries-old homes, sit amidst sun-drenched olive groves and grapevines laden with promise.
 Cafes beckon the traveler and offer a bit of respite, along with an excellent glass of regional wine and dishes of local fare.
 Tours in Tuscany provide memories which will last a lifetime.

 The Tuscan region, renown for it’s fine contributions to the world, is the birthplace of the Italian Renaissance.
 It’s easy to see where the inspiration came from for Tuscany’s art and culture, which impacts the world to this day.
 Medieval towns and cultural strongholds such as Florence and Siena are rich with art, music and history.

 From seaside towns to rich river valleys, Tuscany provides diverse farming opportunities which have, for centuries been recognized as some of the best areas in which to grow olives, varietal grapes, premium grasses on which dairy cows graze, and many of the fruits and vegetables of the region.
 Gifted home cooks and skilled chefs alike find many ways to entice the tourist in the true Italian tradition.

 Local Food Specialties